You want to hire a freelancer, but you don’t want to hire just the average specialist to help you with your business needs—you want to hire the best.

 Part of learning how to hire a freelancer is figuring out where to look for the right specialists.
 As freelance work continues to grow in popularity, freelance platforms on the web evolves with it.
 Today, companies have a range of options, from simple solutions like Fiverr and Upwork for basic jobs, to specialist environments for experts with unique skills.

 There are a number of steps involved in choosing a freelancer platform you can trust.
 First, it’s best to look for a solution that focuses specifically on the talent you need.
 For instance, a site like GrowthCollective.com will provide you with access to experts specially trained in marketing.
 All of the marketing freelancers in its network are the top leaders in their field—from growth marketing to PPC to content marketing.
+Check out this article by Website Planet to learn more about Growth Collective.

 Key points to consider include: